 In zero-based budgeting, every dollar of your income is assigned a job at the beginning of the month.
 The ultimate task: leave nothing unaccounted for.
 You’re in the driver’s seat for how you spend your money — so long as your income minus expenses equals zero by month’s end.
 If your take home pay is $4,000 a month everything you give, save or spend should add up to $4,000.
 This method may require some more monitoring and course correcting.

 Hands-on and detail-oriented budgeters who want to keep close tabs on where their money goes.

 Sure, zero-based budgeting can be more time-consuming — but there’s a lot to be gained by being intentional with every single dollar.
 Plus: This method gives you the freedom to start a fresh budget each month, using your past learnings as a guide.

+Also known as the money jar system.
 With this method, you’ll use cash to pay for your expenses.
-After you divvy up your net income into your budget categories, withdraw the cash and enclose it in the appropriate envelope.
-The idea is that you’ll only spend what’s in the jar each month — nothing more.
+After you divvy up your net income into your budget categories, withdraw the cash and enclose it in the appropriate envelope or jar.
+The idea is that you’ll only spend what’s in the envelope each month — nothing more.

 Visual learners who tend to overspend and make impulse purchases.

 When we pay with cash, we see that cash is truly finite — which can help teach financial discipline.

 This approach suggests that you prioritize spending your income on what you care about the most.
 For instance, do you value travel?
 Then earmark a larger portion of your budget to that.
 Is your goal to tuck away money so you’re more prepared for life’s curveballs?
 Try upping the amount you put in your savings each month.
 Of course, you’ll need to trim in categories that aren’t as important to you to make that possible.